William Nylander Game Preview: Maple Leafs vs. Panthers

 Nylander Season Stats Insights in 2022-23

-- He had a goal in 36 of 82 games last season, with multiple goals in four of them.
+- He had a goal in 36 games last season out of 82 games played, including multiple goals four times.

-- Nylander had an assist in 35 of 82 games last season, with multiple assists in 11 of them.
+- Nylander had an assist in 35 games last season out of 82 games played, including multiple assists 11 times.

-- The implied probability that he goes over his points prop total is 70.4%, based on the odds.
+- Nylander's implied probability to go over his point total is 70.4% based on the odds.

-- The implied probability of Nylander going over his assist prop bet, based on the odds, is 47.6%.
+- Given his moneyline odds, Nylander has an implied probability of 47.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.